ahadsyed2/CSC190-191-RUNTIME-TERRORS-MASTER/README.md

 ## A screenshot of our product
   1. Homepage
      - Upon accessing the carmony website users are presented with a feature-rich homepage designed to cater to their vehicle search needs.
 The homepage offers a comprehensive array of navigation options, allowing users to seamlessly explore and discover vehicles based on their preferences and requirements (Figure 1).

-<p align="center">
-  <img src="images/Homepage_1.png" alt="diagram" width="450" height="300">
-</p>
-<p align="center">Figure1: Homepage</p>

      - Furthermore, users can access detailed vehicle information by clicking on the vehicle of interest directly from the homepage.
 This action directs them to a dedicated vehicle information page that provides comprehensive details about the selected vehicle (Figure 2).
 This feature enables users to easily explore and know more about specific vehicles they are interested in.

 <p align="center">
+  <img src="images/Homepage_1.png" alt="diagram" width="450" height="300">
+</p>
+<p align="center">Figure 1: Homepage</p>

+<p align="center">
   <img src="images/Carinfo.png" alt="diagram" width="450" height="300">
 </p>
-<p align="center">Figure2: Vehicle Information page</p>
+<p align="center">Figure 2: Vehicle Information page</p>

   2. Navigation
     - Users can access the Hamburger menu by clicking on the icon located on the homepage, which facilitates navigation to various menu options (Figure 3).